Jayarmananan1994/beyondjavaeight/README.md

 # Beyond Java 8

-Very briefly capturing some of new feature that were introduced after Java 8 that may come handy for dev folks while programming.
+Very briefly capturing some of new/ update in API that were introduced after Java 8 that may come handy for dev folks while programming.

 ## Java 9